 Remember pens and paper?
 They help us think.
+Learn more about why we should teach kids how to improve handwriting.

 The debate over the value of handwriting instruction has popped up repeatedly since the debut of the Remington typewriter in 1873.
 Today, kids are continually tapping their keyboards and phones but rarely, if ever, writing by hand.
 However, there’s still a good case for teaching them how.